Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``DepositCis2TokensEvent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``DepositCis2TokensEvent`` SHALL be logged ever time a token amount received by the contract is assigned to a public key.
+A ``DepositCis2TokensEvent`` SHALL be logged every time a token amount received by the contract is assigned to a public key.

 The ``DepositCis2TokensEvent`` is serialized as: First a byte with the value of 248, followed by the :ref:`CIS-5-TokenAmount` (``tokenAmount``), :ref:`CIS-5-TokenID` (``TokenID``),